broadinstitute/firecloud-ui/doc/2017/urls.md

 ### Location

 This JSON file would exist within the UI repo.
 It may be consumed by other services by downloading it from http://ui-host.example.com/urls.json.

+## Option 2: Code Comments

+We can simply annotate the code locations of URL definitions and usage to remind the developer that changing one requires a corresponding change in the other.